docsforadobe/premiere-plugin-guide/docs/intro/load-em-up.rst

 We ask developers to compile with the /MD flag (or /MDd for debug builds), and not with the /MT flag.

-Failure to do so can contribute to the problem where the Premiere Pro process can run out of fiber-local storage slots, and subsequent plug-ins fail to load.
+Failure to do so can contribute to the problem where the Premiere Pro process can run out of fiber-local storage slots, and subsequent plugins fail to load.

 ----

 No Shortcuts
 ================================================================================

 The Premiere Pro plug-in loader does not follow Windows shortcuts.
-Although it does follow macOS symbolic links, we recommend against using symbolic links in the plug-ins folder, since the plug-in loader checks the timestamp of the symbolic link rather than the timestamp of the plug-in pointed to.
+Although it does follow macOS symbolic links, we recommend against using symbolic links in the plugins folder, since the plug-in loader checks the timestamp of the symbolic link rather than the timestamp of the plug-in pointed to.

 Explanation: If you use a symbolic link and the plug-in fails to load once (for example, if the plug-in pointed to isn't there) it will be marked to ignore when Premiere launches.
 Even if the plug-in is restored to the proper location, the plug-in loader will check the modification time of

 the symbolic link, rather than the plug-in pointed to, and continue to ignore the plug-in until the modification date of the symbolic link is updated.
-So plug-ins should be placed directly in a plug-ins folder or subfolder.
+So plugins should be placed directly in a plugins folder or subfolder.